 Ask: Of those who make resolutions,what percentage of people do you think report that they are successful in keeping their resolution? (allow time for a few guesses)

-Ask the students to keep their self-discipline survey for use in future lessons.
+They may refer to their self-discipline survey in future lessons.

 Strand PHIL.III Philanthropy and the Individual